shalinsingh818/CS460EmergencyHospitalDB/notes/README.md

 ### VIEW/UPDATE PATIENT NOTES
-**Introduction**: Purpose of this function is to allow nurse/doctor admit patient to the ER and process the intake information.
+**Introduction**: Purpose of this function is to allow nurse to view and update notes for the patient while they are admitted to the emergency room.
 1. **Inputs**
-	* patient id (Unique ID)
+	* patient id (Related to notes entity)
 2. **Processing**:
+	* Check if user is a nurse
-	* Check if patient intake information matches nurses information
+	* Check if patient is admitted.
-	* Set admitted status to "true"
 3. **Outputs**:
+	* returns true or false if patient notes were successfully updated.

+### VIEW/UPDATE PATIENT NOTES
+**Introduction**: Purpose of this function is to allow nurse to view and update notes for the patient while they are admitted to the emergency room.
+1. **Inputs**
+	* patient id (Related to notes entity)
+2. **Processing**:
+	* Check if user is a nurse
+	* Check if patient is admitted.
+3. **Outputs**:
-	* returns true or false if patient was successfully admitted
+	* returns true or false if patient notes were successfully updated.

 ## DOCTOR: Functional Requirements

-## ROOM:  Functional Requirements
+All functionality needed for doctor entity.
+These include functions with permissions, viewing/reading data from the database.

+### PRESCRIBE MEDICATION
+**Introduction**: Purpose of this function to prescribe a patient with the medication needed to treat their diagnosis.
+1. **Inputs**
+	* patient_id: unique id of the patient
+	* medication_id unique id/code for the medication
+2. **Processing**:
+	* Check if user is a doctor
+	* Check if patient is admitted.
+3. **Outputs**:
+	* returns true or false if patient medication was prescribed.

+### ASSIGN AND CREATE A PROCEDURE
+**Introduction**: Purpose of this function to create a procedure, select the type and assign the patient/staff and room needed.

+1. **Inputs**
+	* patient_id: unique id of the patient (could be one to many)
+	* employee_id unique id for the employees we need
+	* room_id unique id for the room the procedure is occuring in.

+2. **Processing**:
+	* Check if user is a doctor
+	* Check if patient is admitted.
+3. **Outputs**:
+	* returns true or false if patient medication was prescribed.

 ## PROCEDURE:  Functional Requirements